Top Ten Spot to Eat in Denmark and Albany

 By Nikki King

-We hope our list of the best places to eat – from relaxed coffee and pastries to fine dining restaurants for those special occasions – helps you plan your visit to Albany and surrounds.
+We hope our list of the best places to eat – from relaxed coffee and pastries to fine dining restaurants for those special occasions – helps you plan your visit to Albany and its surrounds.

 - Gourmandise & Co (Albany) – We love this little restaurant and its warm, inviting atmosphere.
 They specialise in French food, cooked to perfection – we’d highly recommend their coffee and croissants for breakfast!
 You’ll feel like you’ve walked into a boulangerie – you can say merci later!